-- (a) The deputy must inquire on each marijuana case whether the individual(s) are possessing, cultivating or using the marijuana for medicinal purposes as a "patient" or "caregiver".
-If the individual has already been taken into custody, these inquiries should be made after Miranda warnings. - (b) Should the suspect claim he/she had an affirmative defense to criminal sanctions as a patient or caregiver, the deputy shall detain the person for the purpose of making those inquiries.
-If the individual refuses to provide the medical information, the deputy should note the refusal and proceed with the arrest and/or citation as required by State law. - (c) If the affirmative defense is used, the deputy must ask the following questions: - 1.
+- (a) The investigating Officer must inquire on each marijuana case whether the individual(s) are possessing, cultivating or using the marijuana for medicinal purposes as a "patient" or "caregiver".
+If the individual has already been taken into custody, these inquiries should be made after Miranda warnings. - (b) Should the suspect claim he/she had an affirmative defense to criminal sanctions as a patient or caregiver, the investigating Officer shall detain the person for the purpose of making those inquiries.
+If the individual refuses to provide the medical information, the investigating Officer should note the refusal and proceed with the arrest and/or citation as required by State law. - (c) If the affirmative defense is used, the investigating Officer must ask the following questions: - 1.
 Are you a caregiver or a patient? - 2.
 Obtain full identification (including name, address, DOB, home and work phone numbers, driver's license number, Social Security number and any other identifying information) of caregiver and patient. - 3.
-What is the name, address and phone number of the doctor that prescribed and/ or recommended the use of marijuana for medicinal purposes. - 4.
+What is the name, address and phone number of the doctor that prescribed and/ or recommended the use of marijuana for medicinal purposes? - 4.
 How long has the patient had the medical condition which permits you to legally use or cultivate marijuana? - 5.
 What is the diagnosed illness to which the patient suffers from? - 6.
 When did the patient's physician make the diagnosis? - 7.
 How long has the patient been under the care of the diagnosing physician? - 8.
-When did the physician recommend marijuana? - 9.
-Deputy should obtain a signed Medical Records Release form from the patient (if refused, note refusal in report).

-- 10. How much marijuana do you or the patient use, per day, for the medical condition? - 11.
+When did the physician recommend marijuana? - 9. investigating Officer should obtain a signed Medical Records Release form from the patient (if refused, note refusal in report). - 10.
+How much marijuana do you or the patient use, per day, for the medical condition? - 11.
 Do you provide medical marijuana to anyone else? - (d) After the questions are asked and you believe the marijuana is possessed for medical purposes, weigh the marijuana, take a small sample, photograph the marijuana and related evidence.
-Release the remaining marijuana back to the subject and write your report for detective follow up. - (e) After the questions are asked and you believe the marijuana is possessed for illegal sales, call the on-call Narcotics Detective.
+Release the remaining marijuana back to the subject.

+(e) After the questions are asked and you believe the marijuana is possessed for illegal sales, proceed with a criminal investigation.